microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 Winning higher rated player percentage =
 DIVIDE( [Win count when oponent is higher rated], [Winning count by player] )
 ```
+* Link to learn DIVIDE DAX function: https://learn.microsoft.com/en-us/dax/divide-function-dax?wt.mc_id=DP-MVP-5004989

 11. The fourth request is to calculate how much the percentage of wins is by higher rated players.
 And the answer to this is,
 - 61.58%.

-12. This can be described in a table visualization or in a card visualization like below.
+    This can be described in a table visualization or in a card visualization like below.

 ![analysis04 table visualization](/5-Power%20BI/assets/analysis04tablevisual.jpg)
 ![analysis04 card visualization](/5-Power%20BI/assets/analysis04cardvisual.jpg)